codalab/codalab-competitions/docs/Debugging.md

 ## Python Commands

-These commands are all run through a docker-container by having bash execute `python`.
-To get into a container with a bash prompt use `docker exec -it <container-name> bash`
+These commands are all run through the django container by having bash execute `python`.
+To get into the django container with a bash prompt use `docker exec -it django bash`.

 To execute the command use `python manage.py <command>` with any appropriate flags or arguments.